Jean Charest: Early life and education

-Federal politics
+Federal politics (1984–1998)

 Charest worked as a lawyer until he was elected Progressive Conservative member of the Parliament of Canada for the riding (electoral district) of Sherbrooke in the 1984 election.
 From 1984 to 1986, Charest served as Assistant Deputy Chair of Committees of the Whole of the House of Commons.

-Ministries in the Mulroney government
+Minister of state (1986–1990)

 In 1986, at age 28, Charest was appointed to the Cabinet of Prime Minister Brian Mulroney as minister of state (youth).
 He was the youngest cabinet minister in Canadian history.

 Charest was appointed minister of state (fitness and amateur sport) in 1988, but had to resign from cabinet in 1990 after improperly speaking to a judge about a case regarding the Canadian Track and Field Association.

+Role in Meech Lake Accord (1990–1991)

+Charest was involved in the proposal of the Meech Lake Accord (which failed to be ratified in June 1990) which would have given the province of Quebec the status of a "distinct society", extend provincial powers, and extensively change the constitution.
+In 1990, he led a commission that recommended a companion accord that would address the concerns of other provinces, assert that the distinct society clause would be subject to the Charter, and would feature greater protections for minority language rights in the provinces.
+The recommendations caused Mulroney's environment minister and Quebec lieutenant, Lucien Bouchard, to view the companion accord as a betrayal of Meech.
+Bouchard later resigned from Cabinet and founded the Bloc Québécois, a pro-sovereigntist party.

+Minister of the environment (1991–1993)

 Charest returned to cabinet as minister of the environment in 1991.

-Leadership bids and leadership of the PCs
+In that role, he led the Canadian delegation at the 1992 Earth Summit in Rio de Janeiro, Brazil.

+1993 PC leadership bid

 When Mulroney announced his retirement as PC leader and prime minister, Charest was a candidate for the leadership of the party at the 1993 Progressive Conservative leadership convention.

 Karlheinz Schreiber alleged he gave $30,000 in cash to Charest's campaign for the Tory leadership in 1993.
 However Charest himself says it was only $10,000 although federal leadership election rules permitted such cash donations.
 As of 2007, rules against such donations for provincial party leadership campaigns still do not exist in Québec.

 Charest placed a strong second to Defence Minister Kim Campbell, who had held a large lead going into the convention.
 Charest served as Deputy Prime Minister and Minister of Industry, Science and Technology in Campbell's short-lived cabinet.